 Despite its rather sad overtones, our top seller has the honour of being both Christmas-themed AND a Christmas Number 1.
-Band Aid and their clanging chimes of doom might not feel the obvious festive favourite, but it's sold 3.79 million copies since its release in 1984, spawning three successful cover versions.
+Band Aid and their clanging chimes of doom might not feel the obvious festive favourite, but it's sold 3.8 million copies since its release in 1984, spawning three successful cover versions.
 It's the only Xmas hit to sell over 3 million units.
 Amazing.

 Mull of Kintyre

 The '70s were a time when all kinds of records could get to Number 1, and 1977's Christmas Number 1 was the mega-selling Mull of Kintyre from Wings, led by none other than former Beatle Paul McCartney.
 With over two million copies sold, it's Macca's top selling single, more than any of his Beatles hits.
 What's the Christmas connection?
 Well, bagpipes and a Beatle – perfect for any grandparents as they trim the tree.

 Mary's Boy Child – Oh My Lord

 In fourth place, a real Christmas smash packed with glitz, campery and an uplifting Christmas message, one of two times Mary's Boy Child hit Christmas Number 1.
 Boney M's disco-lite version from 1978 – see what we mean about the '70s – is the biggest, though, with 1.88 million sales.
 Harry's version is at 16, on 1.18 million.